Seasonal Landscaping Tips for Year-Round Curb Appeal

 Clean Up and Assess

-As soon as the ground thaws and the last frost has passed, begin with a thorough cleanup.
+As soon as the ground thaws and the last frost has passed across the Homer Glen and Chicagoland area, begin with a thorough cleanup.
 Remove winter debris from planting beds, cut back ornamental grasses before new growth emerges, and clear any branches or plant material damaged by ice and snow.
 This cleanup reveals the true condition of your beds and lawn and identifies what needs attention before the growing season accelerates.

 Walk the property with a critical eye and take notes.
 Which areas look thin or overgrown?
 Where did last year's plantings underperform?
-Spring assessment is the best time to make decisions about replacing underperforming plants, adding new color, or expanding a bed that has felt incomplete.
+Spring assessment is the best time to make decisions about replacing underperforming plants, adding new color, or expanding a bed that has felt incomplete, and for Homer Glen and Chicagoland homeowners, acting early in the season gives your landscape the best possible head start before the summer heat arrives.

 Refresh Mulch and Feed Your Beds